kimble/grails-health-control/readme.md

 Each implementation must be given a short and concise, single line name, description + a configured timeout in milliseconds.
 The `execute` method have to return a `StateOfHealth` instance.

-The health of whatever is being monitored can be "healthy", "frail" or "dead".
+The health of whatever is being monitored can be `healthy`, `frail` or `dead`.

+**Important:** When a health control exeeds its timeout a best effort will be made to interrupt it, but if the implementation doesn't handle interrupts it might keep running in the background!

 Http status codes